GENERATION X

 And now?
 The anxiety hum is harder to ignore.
 The burnout has a name.

-The grief is cumulative: aging parents, evolving identities, stalled careers, changing bodies, and the quiet shock of losing the icons who shaped us.
+The grief is cumulative: evolving identities, stalled careers, changing bodies, and the quiet shock of losing the icons who shaped us.